UoP-Team3D/ExpensEase/docs/source/index.rst

-.. sphinx documentation website example documentation master file, created by sphinx-quickstart on Fri Apr 12 18:33:18 2024.
+..
+TeamUoP3D ExpensEase documentation master file, created by sphinx-quickstart on Fri Apr 12 18:33:18 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sphinx documentation website example's documentation!
+Welcome to TeamUoP3D's ExpensEase documentation!
 ================================================================

 .. toctree::